Death penalty (NCAA): Tulane University men's basketball, 1985

-In March 1985, Tulane University faced one of the more sordid scandals in NCAA history when five basketball players, most notably star John "Hot Rod" Williams, were alleged to have been involved in a point shaving scheme.
+In March 1985, five basketball players at Tulane University, most notably star John "Hot Rod" Williams, were alleged to have been involved in a point shaving scheme.
 According to New Orleans prosecutors, the ringleaders of the scheme used cocaine to gain the confidence of the players.
 While Williams was tried on charges related to the scheme, a mistrial was declared and the presiding judge dropped all charges.

 In the meantime, Tulane enlisted a law firm from outside the New Orleans area to conduct an in-house investigation.
 During the probe, head coach Ned Fowler and two assistants admitted to paying players.
 On April 4, president Eamon Kelly announced that he would recommend the permanent disbanding of the basketball program in order to "demonstrate unambiguously this academic community's intolerance of the violations and actions we have uncovered."
 Soon afterward, Fowler and his staff handed in their resignations.
 By the end of the month, Tulane athletic director Hindman Wall resigned, and the school was expelled from the Metro Conference as a result.
 According to Sports Illustrated, the scandal, combined with reports of academic impropriety, enraged the faculty to the point that several members wanted to drop intercollegiate athletics altogether.
 They were only appeased when Kelly proposed to shut down the basketball program.

 Kelly was praised for his decision to abolish the program; SI's Armen Keteyian wrote that given the egregiousness of the misconduct, nothing short of "the most drastic measure" was appropriate.
 At the time, Kelly vowed that men's basketball would never be reinstated; when asked if there was any chance it would return, he replied, "Permanent means permanent."
 However, he relented in 1988 when students who wanted a return of basketball convinced him that they were effectively being punished for something that happened before they came to Tulane.
 The program resumed play in the 1989–90 season, with Tulane returning to the Metro.

 Western Kentucky University swimming and diving, 2015

-On April 14, 2015, Western Kentucky University suspended its men's and women's swimming and diving programs for five years.
-The suspension came about as a result of a self-directed Title IX investigation into allegations of hazing.
+On April 14, 2015, Western Kentucky University suspended its men's and women's swimming and diving programs for five years as a result of a self-directed Title IX investigation into allegations of hazing.